Witiko/doctoral-thesis/main.md

 Section \vref{sec:dense-retrieval-in-inverted-indices-speed}.

  [^37]: See Section \vref{sec:dense-retrieval-in-inverted-indices-speed} for a
-        discussion of the trade offs between speed and accuracy.
+        discussion about the trade-offs between speed and accuracy.

 Our results showed that the dilemma of the digital mathematical libraries is
 false: Using our system, libraries can use more accurate dense retrieval